 I like the feeling these have, in my hand and working with paint, and they really have a great balance between tension and give, making me feel like I’m always in control.
 The surfaces and edges are first rate in terms of finish, which also allows for real precision – or exactly the opposite, if the mood hits!

 And the shapes are ideal.
-Not a huge selection, to the point of confusion when working, but the most basic and most useful shapes in perfect sizes, allowing me to do whatever comes to mind.
+Not a huge selection, to the point of confusion when working, but the most basic and useful shapes in perfect sizes allow me to do whatever comes to mind.

-A great relative bargain, and a great working set for artists on any level, the Creative Mark stainless steel painting knives are my choice for the best premium palette knife set in 2022.
+A great relative bargain, and a great working set for artists on any level, the Creative Mark stainless steel painting knives are my choice for the best premium palette knife set on the market today.

 Best Affordable Palette Knife Set